 Click on the section labeled My Container to see your Optimize Container ID.

-Your Google Optimize Container ID will be in the format GTM-XXXXXXX.
+Your Google Optimize Container ID will be in the format GTM-XXXXXXX or OPT-XXXXXXX.

-Log into your WordPress dashboard and navigate to Insights » Settings » Tracking » Google Optimize.
+Log into your WordPress dashboard and navigate to Insights » Settings » Conversions» Google Optimize.

 Enter your Optimize Container ID and click on Save Changes.